 On December 19, 2013, and following the approval by our audit committee, compensation committee and board of directors, our shareholders approved the compensation terms of Mr. Shlomo (Tom) Wyler, for his service as Chief Executive Officer of our subsidiary Optibase Inc. According to the terms approved by our shareholders, Mr. Wyler serves as Chief Executive Officer of Optibase Inc. and is responsible for the implementation of our strategy in North America, recognizing new local opportunities, forming strategic alliances and overseeing the ongoing management of our current U.S. real estate portfolio.
-The yearly gross base salary in consideration for Mr. Wyler's services as Chief Executive Officer of Optibase Inc., will be \$170,000 for a full time position as well as reimbursement of health insurance expenses of up to \$24,000 per year, and including reimbursement of reasonable work-related expenses incurred as part of his activities as Chief Executive Officer of Optibase Inc., of up to \$50,000 per year.
+The yearly gross base salary in consideration for Mr. Wyler's services as Chief Executive Officer of Optibase Inc. will be \$170,000 for a full time position as well as reimbursement of health insurance expenses of up to \$24,000 per year, and including reimbursement of reasonable work-related expenses incurred as part of his activities as Chief Executive Officer of Optibase Inc., of up to \$50,000 per year.
 The employment of Mr. Wyler is for a three-year term commencing on January 1, 2014.
-Mr. Wyler's services and board of directors, our shareholders approved an amendment to Mr. Wyler's compensation terms in a manner that Mr. Wyler's annual gross base salary was set at \$200,000 for a full time position, as of January 1, 2016.
-Mr. Wyler was also granted reimbursement of health insurance expenses of up to \$24,000 per year, as well as reimbursement of reasonable work-related expenses incurred as part of his activities as Chief Executive Officer of Optibase Inc., of up to \$50,000 per year.
-The employment of Mr. Wyler's annual gross base salary was set at \$200,000 for a full time position, as of January 1, 2016.
+Mr. Wyler's service as our president and member of our board of directors ended as of December 19, 2013.
+On May 16, 2016, following the approval by our compensation committee, audit committee and board of directors, our shareholders approved an amendment to Mr. Wyler's compensation terms in a manner that Mr. Wyler's annual gross base salary was set at \$200,000 for a full time position, as of January 1, 2016.
 Mr. Wyler was also granted reimbursement of health insurance expenses of up to \$24,000 per year, as well as reimbursement of reasonable work-related expenses incurred as part of his activities as Chief Executive Officer of Optibase Inc., of up to \$50,000 per year.